noelwelsh/scalacheck-scala-days-berlin-2018/src/main/tut/advanced-scalacheck.md

 In this section we discuss some issues that go beyond the basics of ScalaCheck usage.

 ## Discarding

 We've seen how we can express preconditions by filtering a generator.
 This can have some issues.
-Consider the following example, creating a generating to produce strings beginning with "henry".
+Consider the following example, creating a generator to produce strings beginning with "henry".

 ```tut:silent:book
 import org.scalacheck._